 11.8.6.6 Allocation of Net RTM Bid Cost Uplift

-The hourly Net RTM Bid Cost Uplift is computed for the Trading Hour as the product of the uplift ratio in Section 11.8.6.3 and the sum over all of the Settlement Intervals of the Trading Hour of any positive Net RTM Bid Cost Uplift after the sequential netting in Section 11.8.6.2.
+The hourly Net RTM Bid Cost Uplift is computed for the Trading Hour as the product of the RTM uplift ratio in Section 11.8.6.3 and the sum over all of the Settlement Intervals of the Trading Hour of any positive Net RTM Bid Cost Uplift after the sequential netting in Section 11.8.6.2, plus the sum of the Trading Intervals of the Trading Hour of any EIM Transfer adjustment calculated under Section 11.8.6.7.
 The hourly RTM Bid Cost Uplift is allocated to Scheduling Coordinators, including Scheduling Coordinators for MSS Operators that have elected (a) not to follow their Load, and (b) gross Settlement, in proportion to their Measured Demand plus any FMM reductions not associated with valid and balanced ETCs, TORs or Converted Rights Self-Schedules in the Day-Ahead Market for the Trading Hour.
 For Scheduling Coordinators for MSS Operators that have elected (a) not to follow their Load, and (b) net Settlement, the hourly RTM Bid Cost Uplift is allocated in proportion to their MSS Aggregation Net Measured Demand plus any FMM reductions not associated with valid and balanced ETCs, TORs or Converted Rights Self-Schedules in the Day-Ahead Market.
 For Scheduling Coordinators of MSS Operators that have elected to follow their Load, the RTM Bid Cost Uplift shall be allocated in proportion to their MSS Net Negative Uninstructed Deviation plus any FMM reductions not associated with valid and balanced ETCs, TORs or Converted Rights Self-Schedules in the Day-Ahead Market.
 Accordingly, each Scheduling Coordinator shall be charged an amount equal to its Measured Demand plus any FMM reductions not associated with valid and balanced ETCs, TORs or Converted Rights Self-Schedules in the Day-Ahead Market times the RTM Bid Cost Uplift rate, where the RTM Bid Cost Uplift rate is computed as the Net RTM Bid Cost Uplift amount divided by the sum of Measured Demand plus any FMM reductions not associated with valid and balanced ETCs, TORs or Converted Rights Self- Schedules in the Day-Ahead Market across all Scheduling Coordinators for the Trading Hour.
 Any real-time reductions after HASP results are published to HASP Block Intertie Schedules in response to Dispatch Instructions or real-time scheduling curtailments are not allocated any Net RTM Bid Cost Uplift.

+11.8.6.7 EIM Transfer Adjustment.
+The CAISO shall calculate the EIM Transfer adjustment by—

+(a) dividing the sum of net EIM Transfers out of an EIM Entity Balancing Authority Area by the sum of the absolute value of Uninstructed Imbalance Energy due to Load, the absolute value of Uninstructed Imbalance Energy due to Supply, the absolute value of Unaccounted For Energy, and the net EIM Transfer out of the Balancing Authority Area;

+(b) summing the amounts for all EIM Entity Balancing Authority Areas that had EIM Transfers out in the Dispatch Interval; and

+(c) distributing that sum to the initially determined amounts for each EIM Entity Balancing Authority during the Dispatch Interval based on its pro rata share of the EIM Transfers during the Dispatch Interval.

 11.25 Flexible Ramping Constraint Compensation